zy0n/zyb0t-releases/ez-MM-SPOT_README.md

 - Value Type: Number
 - Example Value: `"FRUITY_RSI": 30`
   - This will only allow buying to happen when RSI is below 30
+  - STATIC_DELAYS are not taken into account when FRUITY_RSI allows trading.

 # "FRUIT_SPREAD"
 ### FRUIT_SPREAD * current ATR value = spread between buying.
 - Value Type: `Number`
 - Example Value: `"FRUIT_SPREAD": 2`
   - This will keep a spread of pair.atr * FRUIT_SPREAD between your last order and your next.
+  - STATIC_DELAYS are taken into account when the bot is making trades based on FRUIT_SPREAD.

 # "FRUIT_EXPIRES"
 ### **REQUIRED if using FRUITYMODE** This givea an expiration timer to FRUITYMODE, it allows buying to resume 'above your last buy rate' after FRUIT_EXPIRES hours.